NZMSA/2021-Phase-2-Data-Science/5. Microsoft Bot Framework/README.md

 <img src="https://github.com/Sakyawira/Readability-Bot/blob/main/Media/fate.PNG?raw=true" />

-As a bonus, here's a reference on how my dialog looks like, for reference ;) Please not that there are things I did not go through, but should be easy for you to figure out at this stage.
+As a bonus, here's a reference on how my dialog looks like, for reference ;) Please note that there are things I did not go through but should be easy for you to figure out at this stage.
 Good luck!

 <img src="https://github.com/Sakyawira/Readability-Bot/blob/main/Media/dialogtree.PNG?raw=true" />